Common Plumbing Terms

 ~ Jet Cleaning – High-pressure water cleaning of a drain line applied through running a high-pressured hose through the line.
 Watch a video of it here.

-~ Leech Field – For the purpose of emptying treated waste, a porous soil with septic tank lines running through it.
+~ Leach Field – For the purpose of emptying treated waste, a porous soil with septic tank lines running through it.
 This is part of a self-contained system that does not connect to a municipal sewer system.

 ~ Licensed, Insured, and Bonded – Three business certifications that a plumbing service should have to do business.
 Licensed means that the plumber has passed regulatory requirements of the governing body.
 Insured means that the plumber has obtained insurance to cover employee injuries and damages on the jobsite.
 Bonded means that the plumber has obtained additional insurance through an outside agency in case of extenuating circumstances, like the company going out of business or an employee theft on the jobsite.
 Certain jobs, such as work being done for a government or state agency, require bonds.